Valentin-Metz/writeup_factorio/readme.md

 the number is cast to a 32-bit integer we can enter a number such that this value gets too small (and thus we will be able to overwrite a whole bunch of stuff on the heap)

-Namely this will always give us an overflow of (a multiple of) 4gb, sadly this means that the mapfile also needs to be this big, else the mapdeserializer will complain that there simply is not enough data to even attempt deserialization.
+Namely this will always give us an overflow of (a multiple of) 4gb.
+However since we only read 4 bytes as size the only way we will overflow if this is exactly one byte short of 4 gigabyte.
+Sadly this means that the mapfile also needs to be this big, else the mapdeserializer will complain that there simply is not enough data to even attempt deserialization.